PeterCamilleri/CX16/utilities/assist_16/README.md

 * value - a value used to initialize var.

 *Notes:*
-* Optimized for special case values like 0, $00xx, and $xx00
+* Some modes are optimized for special case values like 0, $00xx, and $xx00.

 *Clobbers:*